 Additionally, WayAway Plus includes exclusive access to 24/7 expert travel support.

-If you have questions on finding the cheapest way to get from point A to point B, or where to find the best pupusas in El Salvador - they can help you with it all.
+If you have questions about finding the cheapest way to get from point A to point B, or where to find the best pupusas in El Salvador – they can help you with it all.

 For 10% off your WayAway Plus membership, use code Explore10.